gibr098/Iot-Group-Project/Technology/Technology.md

 ## HTTP ENDPOINT
 A communication channel that will be able to request data from the Cloud through the elaboration of the GET requests done by the User

-## MOBILE APP
+## WEB PAGE INTERFACE
-A simple and intuitive mobile app that will show the information of the status of the building by requesting them through the endpoint.
+A simple and intuitive web page that will show the information of the status of the building by requesting them through the endpoint.
 The UI will be composed of a map, where all of the infos will be showed